 A Personal Letter from Ms. Michelle: Director, Owner, Mother of Three

-Michelle Jackman teaches classical ballet to our 3 year olds through Adult.
+Michelle Jackman is the Director and teaches classical ballet to our 3 year olds through Adult.
 Ms. Michelle grew up in Tulsa, Oklahoma where she began her ballet studies at the age of 10 with Miss Jane Reid of June Runyon School of Ballet.
 She performed with Tulsa Ballet Theatre’s The Nutcracker for 4 years and Tulsa Dance Theatre for 7 years.
 She continued her studies with The School of Ballet West and The Christensen Centre (now The Ballet Centre in Murray) studying with the late Willam Christensen (founder of Ballet West) and Michelle Armstrong.
 She studied and performed with Anatoli Kucheruk, renowned teacher at the Kirov Academy and former soloist with “Stars of the Bolshoi.”
 She studied at the University of Utah and from there transferred with her husband down to Hurricane, UT.
 Along with teaching in St. George, she traveled to New York City during summer programs and had the privilege to study with great teachers such as David Howard, Dawn Hillen, Lisa Lockwood, Zena Rommett (floor barre technique) to name a few.
 In New York she studied at Broadway Dance Center, Steps on Broadway, and American Ballet Theatre.
 She has continued her teaching studies with Central Pennsylvania Youth Ballet, Ruth Page Center for the Arts in Chicago, and Classical Ballet Academy in Bentonville, Arkansas.
 In August 2009 she traveled to Denver, Colorado and studied with Beverly F. Spell and Annie W. Spell, Ph.D. and certified with their Leap 'N Learn - A Comprehensive Early Childhood Dance Syllabus.
 In August 2010 she traveled to New York City where she was accepted into the American Ballet Theatre National Training Curriculum.
 Ms. Michelle is an ABT® Certified Teacher, who has successfully completed the ABT Teacher Training Intensive in Primary through Level 3 of the ABT® National Training Curriculum.
 In 2012 she completed a summer course with Rhee Gold in Pennsylvania with the Dance Life Teacher Conference.
 In 2014 she completed an Injury Prevention Course with The Ballet School in Lafayette, Louisiana, receiving training from Lisa Howell, physiotherapist from Australia; and other professionals in the area of physical therapy.
 In 2015 she traveled to San Francisco, CA with her daughter and received training with the Joffrey Ballet summer school.
 Her repertoire includes soloist pieces in Gershwin, Raymonda, Graduation Ball, Sugar Plum Fairy in The Nutcracker, Coppelia, Paquita, Swan Lake, Kitri in Don Quixote, and other featured solos.
 She has extensive training in the Cecchetti and Vaganova methods, the Leap ‘N Learn Early Childhood Program, and the ABT® National Training Curriculum.

 About Classical Youth Ballet